-Now we come to the most important part which is the real word gaming performance of these cards.
+Now we come to the most important part which is the real-world gaming performance of these cards.
 Below you can check out the FPS benchmarks of these two cards in different games at 4K resolution.

 Well, as you can clearly see that RTX 2080 is definitely faster than the good old GTX 1080 in all games.
 RTX 2080 is around 33% to 40% faster than the GTX 1080 and can run almost all the games on Max graphics settings at 4K with 60 FPS on average.

-In power consumption department, GTX 1080 is clearly ahead with its power consumption figure of 180W while RTX 2080 consumes 225W of power.
-The difference of 45W in power consumption makes GTX 1080 much more power efficient and it requires 500W PSU only for its working, while on the other hand the recommended PSU for RTX 2080 is of 650W.
+In the power consumption department, GTX 1080 is clearly ahead with its power consumption figure of 180W while RTX 2080 consumes 225W of power.
+The difference of 45W in power consumption makes GTX 1080 much more power-efficient and it requires 500W PSU only for its working, while on the other hand, the recommended PSU for RTX 2080 is 650W.

 Check out: Best PSU for High-end Graphics Cards